Cvoluj/inforce-task/README.md

 ]<br>
 <br>
 **http://localhost:8000/api/vote/** <br>
-POST (it takes only id`s or pk`s, but not for all menus created pk`s)<br>
+POST (it takes only id's or pk's, but not for all menus created pk's)<br>
 {<br>
     "menu": "1",<br>
     "employee": "3"<br>
 }<br>
 <br>
-A most weak part of code, but I already spend much time for this project and in fact that it`s my first meeting with REST i`m fully satisfied with the result.
+A most weak part of code, but I already spend much time for this project and in fact that it's my first meeting with REST i'm fully satisfied with the result.